michristmann/wst-test-app/README.md

 # WST Test App

+To run this apliccation it's crucial to have [Docker](https://www.docker.com/) installed and running in your machine!

 ## Docker Setup

-In the project directory, you can run the following command lines:
+In the project directory, to test the app, run the following command lines:

 #### `Build with no cache`